top of page

 Resident individual

-An individual who has household registration in Taiwan and either stays in Taiwan for more than 31 days in a calendar year or has vital interests in Taiwan is considered resident individual.
+An individual who has household registration in Taiwan and either stays in Taiwan for more than 31 days in a calendar year or has vital interests in Taiwan is considered a resident individual.

-A foreign national who stays in Taiwan for 183 days in a calendar year is considered resident individual.
+A foreign national who stays in Taiwan for 183 days in a calendar year is considered a resident individual.

 Tax administration